omeritas/omeritas.github.io/_tabs/about.md

 order: 2
 ---

-# Ömer I. Tas  (Amsterdam, NL)
+# Ömer I. Tas

 ## Site Reliability Engineer

-I'm Ömer (24), a dedicated and self-taught Site Reliability Engineer with a focus on event-driven and distributed systems.
-My expertise lies in designing, managing, troubleshooting and configuring a comprehensive set of technologies, including **Kubernetes**, **Apache Kafka**, **Spark**..
+I'm Ömer (24, Netherlands), a dedicated and self-taught Site Reliability Engineer with a focus on event-driven and distributed systems, such as **Kubernetes** and **Apache Kafka**.

 In my technical blog I will mostly focus on this set of technologies.
-I have worked for several big companies and organisations, such as: **Conclusion, Eneco and the **Dutch government**.
+I have worked for several big companies and organisations, such as: **Conclusion, Eneco** and the **Dutch government**.

 ### My Approach & Credentials